Is Caltech Test Optional?

 Caltech would accept recommendation letters written by teachers who had instructed you during any year of your high school career.
 It is recommended by Caltech that you speak with teachers who are in a position to comment on your performance as a student in their classroom.

-We ask that you submit evaluations from teachers who have evaluated your writing in order to satisfy the requirement for a humanities or social science teacher evaluation.
+We ask that you submit evaluations from teachers who have evaluated your writing to satisfy the requirement for a humanities or social science teacher evaluation.
 These teachers must have evaluated your writing.

 In the past, students have satisfied this requirement by following the recommendations of their teachers in the following classes: English, a foreign language, philosophy, religion, history, economics, government, psychology, sociology, and anthropology are the subjects that are required for this major.